 Michelle describes three major needs faced by families affected by a developmental disability:

 - They become financially, mentally, and emotionally depleted.

 - They lack the time and resources to secure and understand relevant information on their rights and options.

 - They struggle to coordinate service agencies and school districts to create an effective service structure around the lives of their children, particularly when the child becomes an adult.

 Top 4 Legal Issues of Special Needs Families

 According to Team Parent, the following are the most serious legal issues for families affected by developmental disabilities:

-These challenges not only arise within school or at the workforce, but can also occur with the police; for example, children on the mild to moderate end of the autism spectrum can be incarcerated because they are perceived as obstinate by police who don’t realize that they have special needs challenges.
+These challenges not only arise within the school or in the workforce but can also occur with the police; for example, children on the mild to moderate end of the autism spectrum can be incarcerated because they are perceived as obstinate by police who don’t realize that they have special needs challenges.

 Children affected by a developmental disability can face significant bullying in school and in the community.
 According to Michelle, these issues can actually be much worse for “higher functioning” children.
-Parents have a legal right to protect their families from this harassment, but frequently struggle to understand their options.
-Typically, all that is needed to resolve the matter is a simple letter from an attorney to the bully and/or their family.
+Parents have a legal right to protect their families from this harassment but frequently struggle to understand their options.
+Typically, all that is needed to resolve the matter is a simple letter from a lawyer to the bully and/or their family.

 Team Parent is a strong example of how advocates can empower families affected by developmental disabilities to understand their legal rights.
 In the words of one family served by Team Parent: “One hour with our lawyer did more to help us than an all-day or weekend Special Needs conference.
 Having an actual attorney who can be there for us is like having someone in our corner for the rest of our child’s life.”